dibyendumajumdar/C/docs/ctour.md

 R-   This  is  another	complication, involving division and
      mod.
-These operations involve a pair of  registers  of which the odd-numbered contains the left operand.
-Cex- pr arranges that the current register is  odd;  the  R- notation  allows  the  code to refer to the next lower, even-numbered register.
+These operations involve a pair of  registers  of which the odd-numbered contains the left operand.	`cexpr` arranges that the current register is  odd;  the
+     R-notation  allows  the  code to refer to the next lower, even-numbered register.

 To refer to addressible quantities, there are the notations:

 A1   causes generation of the address specified by the first
      operand.
-For this to be legal, the operand must be ad- dressible;  its  key  must contain an `a` or a more re- strictive specification.
+For this to be legal, the operand must be addressible;  its  key  must contain an `a` or a more restrictive specification.

 A2   correspondingly generates the  address  of  the  second
      operand providing it has one.